 - Working with conditional access

-Azure Multi-factor authentication (MFA) is a method of authentication that requires the use of more than one verification method and adds a critical second layer of security to user sign-ins and transactions.
-MFA helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
-It delivers strong authentication via a range of verification options—phone call, text message, or mobile app notification or verification code and third party OAuth tokens.
+Azure Multi-Factor Authentication is a method of authentication that requires the use of more than one verification method and adds a critical second layer of security to user sign-ins and transactions.
+Multi-Factor Authentication helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
+It delivers strong authentication via a range of verification options: phone calls, text messages, or mobile app notifications or verification codes and third-party OAuth tokens.